induktio/thinker/Details.md

 5. Large map size is increased to 50x100.
 Previous value was nearly the same as a standard map.
 6. Descriptions of various configuration values have been updated to reflect their actual meaning.
 7. Add new predefined units Trance Scout Patrol and Police Garrison.
+8. Retool exemption is increased to 20 minerals.
+This removes the need for bean counting to avoid wasting surplus production.

 Compatibility with other mods